-The following is a quite comprehensive list of attitudes and skills that contribute to being a great Scrum Master; of course you don’t have to meet this entire list to be a great Scrum Master; consider it as some inspiration on areas you might want to research.
+The following is a quite comprehensive list of attitudes and skills that contribute to being a great Scrum Master; of course, you don’t have to meet this entire list to be a great Scrum Master; consider it as some inspiration on areas you might want to research.

 Scrum prescribes four formal events for inspection and adaptation, as described in the Scrum Events section of the Scrum Guide; as a Scrum Master you should attend the events and ensure the team is following the ‘Transparency, Inspect and Adapt’ processes:

 Frames of reference are everywhere.
 For example, if you are in the northern hemisphere and you look into the night sky, you will see the visible universe as a collection of stars grouped into constellations.
-Now imagine a person in the southern hemisphere looking at the night sky; the person will still see the visible universe as a collection of stars grouped into constellations but they will be a different set; the 2 people have different frames of reference.
+Now imagine a person in the southern hemisphere looking at the night sky; the person will still see the visible universe as a collection of stars grouped into constellations, but they will be a different set; the two people have different frames of reference.

-If the person in the southern hemisphere says to the person in the northern hemisphere “I think that there is something happening to the fourth star in the Southern Cross constellation”, the northern hemisphere person may not know what the other is talking about and certainly could not tell if something was happening or not
+If the person in the southern hemisphere says to the person in the northern hemisphere, “I think that there is something happening to the fourth star in the Southern Cross constellation”, the northern hemisphere person may not know what the other is talking about and certainly could not tell if something was happening or not.

-We all have our own unique frames of reference for every subject in our heads; they are based on our experiences of childhood, parenting, education, religion, previous interactions with other people etc and even where we are physically located.
+We all have our own unique frames of reference for every subject in our heads; they are based on our experiences of childhood, parenting, education, religion, previous interactions with other people, etc, and even where we are physically located.

-If you live in a country where there are words written in the road to warn you of something, like “SLOW”, if you are in a car, you will see the word SLOW ‘normally’ but if you were in a helicopter above the word you will see it vertically elongated.
+If you live in a country where there are words written on the road to warn you of something, like “SLOW”, if you are in a car, you will see the word SLOW ‘normally’ but if you were in a helicopter above the word you will see it vertically elongated.

-It is the same sign but it is seen differently because of the different frame of reference for the viewers.
+It is the same sign, but it is seen differently because of the different frame of reference for the viewers.

 So why is this important to you?
-When people are communicating the words and ideas that they express come from their own frame of reference and the potential for miscommunication is high if the frames of reference of the listener are not similar to that of the listener.
+When people are communicating, the words and ideas that they express come from their own frame of reference, and the potential for miscommunication is high if the frames of reference of the listener are not similar to that of the listener.
 Imagine trying to describe a hippopotamus to someone who has never seen one; would you try an analogy with something your listener had seen?
 Would you try to draw one?
 Not simple!

-As a Scrum Master/Facilitator you need to be aware of different peoples’ frames of reference when they are communicating so that you can spot possible misunderstandings in listeners.
+As a Scrum Master/Facilitator, you need to be aware of different peoples’ frames of reference when they are communicating so that you can spot possible misunderstandings in listeners.

-The participants in product development workshops will all have their own frames of reference from business and technical and even between people within the same skill set depending on their individual experience.
+The participants in product development workshops will all have their own frames of reference from business and technical and even between people within the same skill set, depending on their individual experience.

 Listen for jargon and abbreviations in conversation and ensure that all listeners know what the speaker is talking about.